Using Machine Learning to Increase Underwriting Efficiency

 1. More accuracy

 The distribution chain in underwriting can be lengthy, with one submission reviewed by several employees.
 The more people involved, and the more manual work, the lower accuracy becomes in the submission review.
 People get tired and bored, so they make mistakes — but ML algorithms don’t.
-That’s why implementing an ML-based underwriting system will improve the accuracy of your risk assessment.
+That’s why implementing an ML-based underwriting system for insurers will improve the accuracy of your risk assessment.
 Besides, ML models handle incorrect and superfluous data much better, being trained on historical data sources.

 2. Less pressure on employees